Creating Discovery Rules

 This option will change the password on the remote machine for any newly discovered accounts.

-1. (Optional) Type a value in the Take-over Threshold text box.
-If the number of accounts that will be taken over exceeds the maximum threshold, the import is canceled and the subscribed users below are notified by email.
+If the number of accounts that will be taken over exceeds the maximum threshold, the import is canceled and the subscribed users are notified by email.

 4. Leave the Password Changing dropdown list set to Use privileged account.

-27. Note that the completion checklist updates with a check mark to show that you completed the Password section.
+Note that the completion checklist updates with a check mark to show that you completed the Password section.

-28. Scroll down to the Alerts section:
+25. Scroll to the Alerts section:

-• Discovery Administrators if you only want to notify admins.
+• Discovery Administrators, if you only want to notify admins.

-• Specific Users if you want to define a list of people to notify.
+• Specific Users, if you want to define a list of people to notify.

-31. If you chose Specific Users, new controls appear:
+28. If you chose Specific Users, new controls appear:

-33. Note that the completion checklist updates with a check mark to show that you completed the Alerts section.
+The completion checklist updates to show that you completed the Alerts section.

 Creating Dependency Rules